 You can also subscribe to a private SSE stream that lets you listen for these events in your own application, in real time.
 This allows you to use Pipedream to host the event source, which can trigger existing code in your own infrastructure (vs. a Pipedream workflow).

-Zoom users can be classified into two groups: admins and non-admins.
-Pipedream exposes two apps — Zoom and Zoom Admin — to serve both groups.
+Zoom users can be classified into two groups: non-admins and admins.
+Admins have account-level permissions that users do not, and Zoom has corresponding admin-level scopes that aren't relevant for normal users.
+Therefore, Pipedream exposes two apps — Zoom and Zoom Admin — to serve the two groups.